andreaskami/Multi-Agent_GPS_Planning_Tool/readme.md

 *To do: cite conference paper*

+Follow [this link](https://superworld.cyens.org.cy/projects/robotswarms/environments.pdf) to view the scenarios from the paper and other images of the tool in action.

 ## Installing the tool
 Make sure you are using Python 3.8 or higher.
 Install all dependencies with
 ```